esoltys/climate_data_viz/README.md

 - [Pydantic](https://pydantic-docs.helpmanual.io/) for data validation
 - [Requests](https://docs.python-requests.org/) for making HTTP requests
 - [pytest](https://docs.pytest.org/) for testing
-- [D3.js](https://d3js.org/) for creating dynamic, interactive data visualizations in web browsers
+- [Apache ECharts](https://echarts.apache.org/) for creating dynamic, interactive data visualizations in web browsers

 These tools and libraries have greatly contributed to the development and success of this project.